Goals can be one less thing you have to worry about… if you set them up that way!

 These Dashboards work best when you tell Google Analytics what your Goals are.
 We will start by showing you how to set those up.
-Then, I’ll walk you through the different Goals you would be interested in tracking + why.
+Then, I’ll walk you through the different Goals you would be interested in tracking and why.

 #PROTIP :: Keep in mind that you are limited to 20 Goals per account.
-This means that if you have 30 free resources you use to grow your list + you would want to track them all, you would not be able to do so individually.
+This means that if you have 30 free resources you use to grow your list and you would want to track them all, you would not be able to do so individually.
 However, if you set up all your form submissions to re-direct subscribers to the same “thank you” page, you could easily track your overall subscription rates based on this one page.

 HOW TO SET UP A GOAL